 Numerous sexual misconduct allegations that are gripping Hollywood have brought defamation back into the forefront of the national debate.

-Lawyers argue that while many of the sexual harassment, abuse and rape allegations against Harvey Weinstein, Kevin Spacey and other celebrities and powerful men in California are probably true, there are also those some who make untrue allegations because there’s money at the end of this rainbow.
+Lawyers argue that while many of the sexual harassment, abuse, and rape allegations against Harvey Weinstein, Kevin Spacey, and other celebrities and powerful men in California are probably true, there are also those who make untrue allegations because there’s money at the end of this rainbow.

-First of all, it’s important to understand what statements are considered slanderous (oral defamatory statement) or libelous (written defamatory statement) under California defamation law.
+First of all, it’s important to understand what statements are considered slanderous (oral defamatory statements) or libelous (written defamatory statements) under California defamation law.

 In order for a statement to be considered defamatory in Los Angeles, it must be unprivileged.